 All students, both matriculated and non-matriculated, must apply for admission into the Certificate Program.
 All students are required to maintain a minimum GPA of 2.0 in the Certificate Program being pursued.
 Upon successful completion of the specific curriculum requirements for a given program, students must apply for the actual certificate.
 All credits earned in a Certificate Program are applicable toward the associate and bachelor’s degrees.
 A maximum of six credits in transfer will be allowed toward a certificate.
 Ordinarily students pursuing a degree program in a related area will not be allowed to use the courses taken in such a program to satisfy the requirements for a certificate.

-Upon admission to the program, applicants for certificate programs may register for courses on a part-time basis at any of the College's campuses.
+Upon admission to the program, applicants for certificate programs may register for courses on a part-time basis at any of the University's campuses.